Choosing the Right AI Maturity Framework

 The research methodology included:

-• Comprehensive Literature Review: A systematic analysis of over 30 existing maturity models in AI, digital transformation, and human-machine teaming to identify gaps and best practices.
-This review was published in a peer-reviewed academic journal.
+• Literature Review: Systematic analysis of 30+ existing maturity models across AI, digital transformation, and human-machine teaming.
+Published in the peer-reviewed INCOSE journal.

-• Qualitative Focus Groups: In-depth, structured sessions with 10 subject matter experts from various industries to refine the model's language, structure, and practical relevance.
+• Focus Groups: Five sessions with 10 subject matter experts refined the framework's language, structure, and practical relevance.

-This multi-faceted validation process ensures the HAIC-MM is a reliable and effective tool for SMEs.
-For more details, you can reference the dissertation "A Human-AI Collaboration Maturity Model for Enhanced Organizational Performance in Small and Medium-sized Enterprises" by Ortolano, F. (2024).
+Reference: "A Human-AI Collaboration Maturity Model for Enhanced Organizational Performance in Small and Medium-sized Enterprises" by Ortolano, F. (2026), Colorado State University.

 HAIC-MM Development Timeline